What is Crypto Margin Trading and How Does It Work?

 For example:

-Margin can enhance your results, but it also compresses the space between success and failure.
+Margin can change your results quickly, but it also shrinks the distance between a normal pullback and a full account loss.

 What Traders Get Wrong (And what we see in the data)